There are mainly two parts in a lead acid battery. The container and plates.

 There are, in general, two methods of producing the active materials of the cell and attaching them to lead plates.
 These are known after the names of their inventors.

-1) Plante plates of formed lead acid battery plates.
+- Plante plates or formed lead acid battery plates.

 If the cell is now discharged then peroxide-coated plate becomes cathode, so hydrogen forms on it and combines with the oxygen of PbO2 to form water thus,